SchokiCoder/book_modern_c/src/whatnow.md

 If you want to first try a simpler language that looks C-ish but is easier to steer, consider Go.
-Please note that this language is not so much oriented towards low-level system programming.
+Please note that this language is not so much oriented towards low level system programming.
-Writing an operating system or a performance-heavy game in Go while possible, is a bit unorthodox.
+Writing an operating system or a performance heavy game in Go while possible, is a bit unorthodox.
 <https://go.dev>

 If you want a more modern language that is in a technical sense closer to C, check Zig out.
-At the time of writing this, it is not yet production ready, but I am pretty sure they will get there.
+At the time of writing this, it is not yet production ready, but I am pretty sure that they will get there.
 <https://ziglang.org>

-If you want a low-level language, that produces more stable binaries, consider using Rust.
+If you want a low level language that produces more stable binaries, consider using Rust.
 However the path of a rustacean is not an easy trail to walk.
 <https://www.rust-lang.org>

 At least try these languages out over the years.

-If the above didn't hook you, then maybe one of the many good languages out there will do.
+If the above didn't hook you, maybe one of the many good languages out there will do.
 Just try some out, and do research for what your application needs before choosing a language.
 You could make a game in 100% Python or a website in C++, but that doesn't mean it makes sense to do so.